goncalo-oliveira/channels/README.md

 ### 1. Write to the Output buffer (recommended)

 The middleware context gives us access to an output buffer that we can write to.
 This **IS** the recommended method.
 Writing to the output buffer doesn't immediately trigger the output pipeline.
 Instead, it is only triggered at the end of the (input) pipeline, after all adapters and handlers have executed (fully).
-If the pipeline is interrupted, because an adapter didn't forward any data or a handler crashed, the data in the buffer will be discarded and never written to the channel.
+If the pipeline is interrupted, because an adapter didn't forward any data, the data in the buffer will be discarded and never written to the channel.

 ```csharp
 public override async Task ExecuteAsync( IAdapterContext context, IEnumerable<Message> data )